 What’s the one thing above all that everyone worries about the cloud?
 It’s not scalability, suitability or vendor contracts; it’s security.
-But talking security is as old as discussions of the cloud itself.
+But talking security is as old as discussion of the cloud itself.

 Can’t the world just get on board already?
 Traditional control and security measures no longer apply in this new environment, connected supply chains have made it that there’s little difference between “internal” and “external” and the value proposition for a cloud is simply too great for organizations and their respective CISOs to ignore any longer.

 On our Cloud Reimagined Series Viewpoint “Cloud Enabled Security”, we invited GE’s Chief Information Security and Technology Officer Larry Biagini to share his view on how CISOs might turn the question of security on its head and work to figure out a way to take advantage of cloud’s capabilities.